 LAB MEDIA: 2849_PTMScan_Fig13.

 Footage: Authors, what do you think of an over-the shoulder camera shot of the scientists reviewing the report on the computer here?
+Yes, sounds good.

 After receiving the report, the client will meet with scientists who performed the study to review and discuss the results.